swcarpentry/git-novice/02-create.md

 .	..	.git
 ~~~

-Git stores information about the project in this special sub-directory.
-If we ever delete it,
-we will lose the project's history.
+This hidden directory contains Git's history of all the changes and commits we're going to make.
+If we ever delete it, we will lose the project's history.

 We can check that everything is set up correctly
 by asking Git to tell us the status of our project: